-The Work Study application form is available on Carleton Central (Awards & Financial Assistance, Undergraduate Online Application Forms, Other Financial Aid Applications: Work Study) late August.
-Space in the program is limited and applications are done on a first-come-first-served basis.
+The Work Study application form is available on Carleton Central (Awards & Financial Assistance, Undergraduate Online Application Forms, Other Financial Aid Applications: Work Study) in late August.
+Space in the program is limited and applications are assessed on a first-come-first-served basis.
 It is important for you to complete and submit the application as soon as possible.
 Incomplete applications will not be considered.

 Note: The Work Study program is done on a first-come-first-served basis.
 We will close the program early if we have allocated all the available funding before the application deadline.

 Although the Awards Office will not be able to fund you working on campus through the Work Study Program, Carleton University offers many different areas for students to seek part-time employment opportunities on campus.
 Check Career Services’ online job boards on mySuccess (login via Carleton Central) to view and apply for internships and seasonal, part-time, and on-campus job opportunities.
 As well, some departments will post jobs on their office door/bulletin board.
 If there is a department/service area where you are interested in working, inquire directly to them to see if they are hiring.

 This is not an unusual situation.
 Every year, there are more people who want to hire Work Study students than there are students who are approved for the program.
 We have a limited amount of money for Work Study and unfortunately, we cannot fund everyone.
 You must be approved for the program before you can work in a Work Study job.
 In this case, your best course of action would be to visit Career Services and explore other part-time employment opportunities.